google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

     accurate since we don't know whether or not the key exists.
 So in general we need to be careful when dealing with possibly null expressions.
 To deal with this we have our own concept of nullability (`Expression.isNullable()`).
+  * Type information from the compiler is best effort only.
+The soy type system was designed mostly for adding some compile time checks and generating accessors in the jssrc backend.
+Using it to generate code for soy expressions is quite difficult.  (this is really just a generalization of the above point)

 ## Runtime Dependencies